vectara/vectara-docs/www/docs/welcome.md

 keys, encryption at rest and during transit, client-configurable data retention, and more.

+### :star2: Ready to Dive In?
+Check Out Our API Playground! :star2:

+If you're ready to dive into our APIs, make your way to our [**API Playground**](/docs/rest-api/vectara-rest-api)!
+This interactive environment allows you to experiment with <Config v="names.product"/>'s REST APIs directly from your browser!
+Tailored for developers, the API Playground offers a hands-on experience to understand and demonstrate our capabilities.

 ## Solve the Hallucination Problem

 AI content generators often create **hallucinations** – false information